New York Penn Station: Gateway Program

-The Gateway Program is the planned expansion and renovation of the Northeast Corridor between Newark, New Jersey, and New York City to alleviate the bottleneck under the Hudson River and allow for refurbishment of the existing North River Tunnels.
-Two new tunnels would add 25 cross-Hudson train slots during rush hours and could connect to a 7-track, 4-platform terminal annex to Penn Station to its south.
-Some previously planned improvements were also incorporated into the Gateway plan.
+The Gateway Program is the planned expansion and renovation of the Northeast Corridor between Newark, New Jersey, and New York City to alleviate the bottleneck by allowing for refurbishment of the existing North River Tunnels and ultimately expanding the right-of-way to four tracks, doubling the capacity of Penn Station.
+Two new tunnels under the Hudson River would add 25 cross-Hudson train slots during rush hours.
+Some proposals anticipated a four-platform, seven-track expansion of Penn Station with a new annex to the south to take advantage of the new capacity, but current reconstruction plans envision increasing capacity through some limited through-running instead.

 The Gateway Program was unveiled in 2011, one year after the cancellation of the somewhat-similar Access to the Region's Core (ARC) project, and was originally projected to cost $13.5 billion and take 14 years to build.
-Construction of a "tunnel box" that would preserve right-of-way on Manhattan's West Side began in September 2013, using $185 million in recovery and resilience funding awarded after Hurricane Sandy in 2012.
-In 2015, Amtrak said that damage done to the existing trans-Hudson tunnels by Sandy had made their replacement urgent.
-That year, Amtrak reported that environmental and design work was underway, estimated the project cost at $20 billion, and said construction would last four to five years.
+Construction of a "tunnel box" to preserve right-of-way on Manhattan's West Side began in September 2013.
+In 2015, Amtrak said that damage done to the existing trans-Hudson tunnels by Sandy had made their replacement urgent and reported that design work on the tunnel component was underway, estimating the project cost at $20 billion.